-After issuing an RFP for actuarial services in the first quarter and selecting Oliver Wyman to execute that contract in the second quarter, the Department finished all negotiations early in the third quarter and launched the project on June 21, 2011.
-Throughout the third quarter, the Department held several internal meetings to establish a process for the review of premium filings.
+After issuing an RFP for actuarial services in the first quarter and selecting consultants to execute that contract in the second quarter, the Department finished all negotiations early in the third quarter and launched the project on June 21, 2011.
+Throughout the fourth quarter, the Department held several internal meetings to implement a process for the review of premium filings.
 This process is described in detail under the "Operational/Policy Developments" section of this report.
-A preliminary version of this process was discussed and adjusted at the Oliver Wyman launch meeting.